MohsenKoohi/MS-BioGraphs-Validation/README.md

 The graph in WebGraph format has been compressed in  `MS??-underlying.*` and `MS??-weights.*` files.
 In order to validate the compressed graph, the `EdgeBlockSHA.java` is used.
-It is  a parallel Java code that uses the WebGraph library to traverse the graph and calculate the shasum of blocks of edges (endpoints and weights).
+It is  a parallel Java code that uses the WebGraph library to traverse the graph and calculates shasum of the blocks of edges (endpoints and weights).
 Then, the calculated results are matched with the `edges_shas.txt` file of the graph.

 It is also possible to validate some particular blocks by matching